CodeLazier/SampleWebAPI/readme.md

-a test project for msg sample
+A test project for msg sample and as a sample better practices are implemented.

+All design architectures use golang style as much,may be...

+This project is written in Go,use VSCode editor or Goland ¯\\_(ツ)_/¯

+---

 TABLE
 messages